Evenwyne/programming-univbasics-3-defining-methods/README.md

 When we define a method in Ruby, we use the `def` keyword.
 A method's name should begin with a lowercase letter.

-The first line of `def say_hello_world` is called the method _signature_, it defines the basic properties of the method including the name of the method, `greeting`.
-We'll learn more about the other properties later.
-The name of a method should suggest what it does.
+The first line of `def say_hello_world` is called the method _signature_.
+The most important information in the _signature_ is the method name.
+In the example, the name of the method is `say_hello_world`.

+> Later, we'll learn other things that we should put in the _signature_
+> (helpful little variables called _parameters_), but for the time being we'll
+> only define the method name in the _signature_.

+The name of a
+method should suggest what it does.
 If you need multiple words, Rubyists use a `_` to separate them.
 Separating words by an underscore (`_`) is called _snake-case_ (because the shape looks like the words were swallowed up by a